OWASP/owasp-summit-2017/Working-Sessions/Threat-Model.md

 Organizer(s): [Geoff Hill](../Participants/Geoff-Hill.md), [Tony UV](../Participants/Tony-UV.md)

-**Threat Modeling General Assembly Daily Meeting** (2 HRS)\
+**Threat Modeling General Assembly Daily Meeting** (2 HRS)

-Purpose of the GA discussion is to discuss goals of workshops and overarching mission behidn the Threat Modeling working sessions for the week.
+Purpose of the GA discussion is to discuss goals of workshops and overarching mission behind the Threat Modeling working sessions for the week.
 First day will be a longer session and daily session will simply be an hour before break out sessions begin.
 Key goals for the week are the following:

 - pain of manual processes and how to optimise them
 - linking threat models and sub-threat models together
 - creating threat model templates for security patterns